ReactionJackson/nest-page/README.md

 I'd like to give a quick breakdown of things that I've not completed, changed intentionally, or improved.

-## Not Included

-These are items that I've left out in the interest of time:

-- Tech Specs and Compare views (they have viewable stubs instead)
-- Mega Menu and Mobile Menu
-- Footer

 ## Smaller Changes

 These alterations are things that I would pass by the designer before implementing in a delivery setting.
 I point them out to avoid confusion about a lack of accuracy: